Aitken Spence: Group Management Committee

-Aitken Spence is also one of the first companies in Sri Lanka to pledge its support to the Caring for Climate initiative, which is a joint effort by UNEP, UNFCCC and UNGC to promote positive climate action in business.

-In July 2013, Aitken Spence launched Empowering Sri Lanka First, an English and IT teaching program for children from its neighbouring communities as its flagship corporate community engagement initiative.
-The program enrols eight-year-old students for weekend English classes (180 children currently enrolled in pilot phase from Dambulla, Ahungalla, and Mawaramandiya) for a period of three years.
-The curriculum of the English program has been custom designed by British Council to complement Sri Lanka's local school syllabus and teachers from local communities trained on interactive pedagogy.
-Aitken Spence has announced its plans to commence the IT component of the program in September 2013.
-The project was recognized with a merit award at the Best Sustainability Projects Awards 2014.

-As part of a broadbased diversification strategy, the sector embarked on a landmark project in Sri Lanka's waste to energy sphere.
-Seen as a vital and much needed solution for the waste disposal crisis within Colombo city limits and the project is of a 10MW waste-to-energy power plant at Muthurajawela that was launched in February 2021.
-The plant is fuelled by waste collected from the Colombo Municipal Area, which was previously dumped in Meethotamulla.
-The plant is equipped to convert between 600 – 800 metric tonnes of municipal solid waste daily to electricity.
-During the same year, Aitken Spence further invested in another renewable energy project in hydropower.

 Hotels

 Aitken Spence Hotels owns and operates 22 hotels and resorts across Sri Lanka, Maldives, Oman and India.
 Currently it has the largest hotel sector portfolio in the country and a room inventory (owned and managed) of over 2,800 rooms of capacity.
 Its portfolio includes beach resorts and water villas, Ayurveda holiday resorts, and eco and culture resorts in the 3-5 star category.

 Brands of Aitken Spence Hotels include 'Heritance', 'Adaaran', 'Turyaa' and 'Aitken Spence Hotels and Resorts'.

 Sri Lanka

 Aitken Spence is currently one of the largest resort operators in Sri Lanka.
 Also, is the largest international resort chain in the Maldives.

 Heritance Hotels and Resorts

 Heritance Ayurveda

 Aitken Spence Group first ventured into hospitality sector in 1974, with the opening of Neptune Hotel—designed by Deshamanya Geoffrey Bawa—in Beruwala, Sri Lanka.
 In July 2011, the Group rebranded the hotel as Heritance Ayurveda Maha Gedara after a major renovation wherein the hotel was converted to an Ayurveda wellness resort.
-In 2017, Heritance Ayurveda Maha Gedara, was accoladed with the internationally recommended Travelife for Hotels and Accommodations Gold Certification for the hotel's commitment to sustainability and ethical business practices.
-In 2018, Heritance Ayurveda Maha Gedara was recognized by FIT Reisen, a leading provider of health and wellness travel, with the Quality Certificate in the category of 'Ayurveda and yoga'.